Bitagora/bitagora-web/README.md

 Votes registered in the public ledger can be audited and checked by anyone.
 The final results of an election faithfully reflect the will of voters.
 And everything at zero cost!

 ## Install a validator node
 Help us to support democracy by installing a Bitagora validator node.
-Validator nodes can be installed in Ubuntu, Windows and Apple computers.
+At the moment, validator nodes can only be installed in Ubuntu systems.
+In the future, we plan to offer installation in Windows and Mac computers as well.

 [Installation and usage instructions](nodes/install/validator.md)